usu-cidi/qa-update/doc/progress.md

 ### 4.19.23
 * Populated board with Summer courses - I'm going to do it this time instead of Jenn since I've been messing with stuff

+### 4.27.23
+* I've decided to pivot my efforts
+  * The backend for this application can be python, but I think my mistake was trying too hard to make everything in python
+  * The frontend and backend are all tangled up, which could be why I'm having such a hard time with deployment
+* New design:
+  * Vue frontend which makes fetch requests to python backend
+  * Ditching Flask entirely I think
+  * We can deploy the python backend as an AWS Lambda function and use Amplify (I think) to deploy the Vue frontend
+* Started converting frontend to Vue

 ### TODO:
 Now:
 * Deploy